 “Financial advisor” is a broad category that can capture many different kinds of financial advice professionals which are regulated by FINRA.
 That means these professionals obtain certification and licensing.

-Financial advisors have been regulated since the passage of the Investment Advisers (sic) Act of 1940.
-Among other things, that law stipulates that anyone who exchanges investment advice for compensation must be registered with the government and that they must act for the benefit of their clients.
-Because they can be held liable for the advice that they provide, they are required to carry Errors of Omission Insurance (E&O insurance) as they can be held accountable for the advice they offer.
+Financial advisors have been subject to regulation since the enactment of the Investment Advisers Act of 1940.
+This law mandates that individuals offering investment advice for compensation must register with the government and prioritize their clients’ interests.
+They must also carry Errors and Omissions Insurance (E&O insurance) as they can be held accountable for the advice they offer.

 So, any professional who can legally give advice on investing is a financial advisor.
 It is not terribly constructive to delineate the difference between a financial advisor and a financial planner.